Tracking Trackers: Product upgrades and strategic moves from top U.S. solar manufacturers

 “We are excited to introduce NX PowerMerge to advance the electrical architecture of solar power plants,” said Dan Shugar, founder and CEO of Nextracker.
 “Customers will appreciate faster and more flexible construction, greater reliability, and alignment with the attributes of a modern grid.
 This is the kind of highly scalable technology that can help solar power continue to grow its share of the global power generation market.”

-NX PowerMerge is available for purchase now with deliveries beginning in spring 2026 with a manufactured in the U.S.A. option.
+NX PowerMerge is available for purchase now with deliveries beginning in spring 2026.

 Reframing things